This blog may contain affiliate links. Read our disclosure policy for more info.

 5. Go horseback riding

 Horseback riding in different countries has become one of my favorite ways to see an area.
-It’s a relaxing experience, that often leads to some stunning viewpoints.
+It’s a relaxing experience that often leads to some stunning viewpoints we wouldn’t have seen otherwise.

 We took this half-day horseback riding tour that started at one of the oldest ranches in the area, which spans over 62,000 acres.
 We got the chance to ride in the foothills of the Andes, the Patagonian steppe, and even into the forest.
 The expert guide was also great at pointing out wildlife along the way.